eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

-eXp World Holdings, Inc. (NASDAQ:EXPI – Get Rating) CEO Glenn Darrel Sanford sold 9,000 shares of eXp World stock in a transaction that occurred on Thursday, March 17th.
-The shares were sold at an average price of $25.37, for a total transaction of $228,330.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+eXp World Holdings, Inc. (NASDAQ:EXPI – Get Rating) CEO Glenn Darrel Sanford sold 9,000 shares of eXp World stock in a transaction on Monday, March 21st.
+The shares were sold at an average price of $24.64, for a total transaction of $221,760.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

 Glenn Darrel Sanford also recently made the following trade(s):